pragmatic-data/pragmatic-data-platform/QUICK_START.md

-# Pragmatic Data Platform: A Technical Introduction
+# Pragmatic Data Platform: Quick Start!

-This document provides a practical, terse guide for experienced data engineers to build a data platform following the Pragmatic Data Platform (PDP) principles.
-It assumes proficiency with dbt, SQL, and general data warehousing concepts.
+This document provides a practical, terse guide for data engineers to build a data platform following the Pragmatic Data Platform (PDP) principles.

+It assumes knowledge of dbt, SQL, and general data warehousing concepts.
 The focus is on the implementation patterns and the use of the PDP dbt package.

 ## 1. Core Philosophy